estrategias-adaptativas/transitional-typology/article.md

 ---
-title   : "Vernacular Patterns in Portugal and Brazil: Evolution and Adaptations" lang    : "en-GB"
+title       : "Vernacular Patterns in Portugal and Brazil: Evolution and Adaptations" author      : 'Pedro P. Palazzo' affiliation : >
+  Visiting scholar, Centre for Social Studies, University of Coimbra;
+  Associate professor, University of Brasilia School of Architecture and Urbanism lang        : "en-GB"
 bibliography: "biblio.bib"
+ccsLabelSep : ' – '
 csl         : "_csl/chicago-author-date.csl"
-suppress-bibliography: true
 abstract: |
   Traditional towns in Portugal and Brazil have evolved, since the thirteenth century, a finely tuned coordination between, on the one